gadget-inc/ggt/README.md

   Add a new route 'howdy'
   ggt add route GET howdy

-  Add a new 'boolean' type field 'published' to an existing model ggt add field post/published:boolean
+  Clone the `development` environment into a new `staging` environment
+  $ ggt add environment staging --environment development
 ```

 ### `ggt open`